 Type of potatoes

 I find that small potatoes always work better than large ones.
-But any type you regularly use for your favorite potato salad will work just fine.
+But any type you regularly use for your favorite potato salad works.

 Depending on where you live, you'll find different types of potatoes.

-Here in Argentina, we don't have a ton, but we do have small potatoes (second image from top) that come in different shapes and colors.
+Here in Argentina, we don't have a ton, but small potatoes come in different shapes and colors.
 They're grown in the North, near Peru, so I use them when I find them.

 Kitchen notes